 If you're looking to set up and manage a basic store, WooCommerce likely has everything you're looking for in its core features.
 But if you want more advanced features as you grow, you'll need to invest time (and likely money) in additional plugins to help you scale and refine your ecommerce store.
 For example, WooCommerce does not have an abandoned cart option as a core feature of the plugin, and Shopify has this ecommerce best practice baked into its core product.

 WooCommerce's main selling point is advanced customization.
 Using additional plugins, you can truly shape your ecommerce business however you please -- even connecting it to the other platforms and tools you already use (like HubSpot via an integration built by MakeWebBetter).
-They also have a theme library available if you need a starting point.
+The HubSpot for WooCommerce plugin adds abandoned cart, marketing automation, reporting, and other marketing tools that aren’t directly built into WooCommerce.

 Image credit: WooCommerce